 Table Of CML Levels

-For today's post we took a small sample from the larger table in this article (1).
-It measured the CML level in multiple common foods.
-The foods we chose were to point out the large differences between the AGE level in certain food groups that have “browning” and other food groups.
-The highest AGE levels are in those foods that have a high fat content, especially if there is a large combination of fat and protein, such as in bacon and beef.
+The table lists the values the researchers found when they measured the CML level in multiple common foods.
+In the table you will see the large differences between the AGE level in certain food groups that have “browning” compared to other food groups.
+The highest AGE levels are in those foods that have a high fat content.
+This is especially true if there is a large combination of fat and protein, such as occurs in bacon and beef.

 How food is prepared is very important in determining the AGE level of food.
 The original idea was that dry heat that leads to browning is the main factor in causing AGEs in food.
 Next post we will discuss the various methods of food preparation and how they influence AGE level.